-Lathem N. Sibert Physical Education Center & Athletic and Recreational Areas (Gym, G Building) is a one-story structure completed in 1968.
+Lathem N. Sibert Physical Education Center & Athletic and Recreational Areas (BM-G) is a one-story structure completed in 1968.
 The gymnasium’s arena has a seating capacity of 2000 and contains classrooms for health and physical education, music, speech and theater, and such special equipment rooms as the weight room, trainer’s room, a state of the art fitness center, and hospitality room.
 It also has four dressing rooms with adequate locker space.
 The building was dedicated and named in honor of the first president of the college, Dr. Lathem N. Sibert, in January 1971.
 The baseball field was named for Coach Stan James who was inducted in the AJCCC Hall of fame in 1995.
 The basketball arena was named for Coach Jack Robertson in 2002.
 The Lady Sun Chief Softball Field was completed in 2006.
 In 2018, the outdoor tennis courts, basketball courts, the intramural courts, and walking track were resurfaced.

-The Austin R. Meadows Library (L Building) was the second building completed on the Bay Minette Campus.
+The Austin R. Meadows Library (BM-L) was the second building completed on the Bay Minette Campus.
 The Library contains a large reading room with networked computers, a printer, and study areas.
 Additionally, the Library offers an audiovisual auditorium and conference room as well as access to books, online databases, reference materials, periodicals, audiovisuals, study areas, and the Internet, including student access wifi and a public wifi network.
 The Library Services course/page on Canvas provides 24/7 access to online library resources.

-Memorial Hall (SBI Building) is a 45,000 square foot, LEED-certified building, completed in 2012.
+Memorial Hall (BM-M) is a 45,000 square foot, LEED-certified building, completed in 2012.
 On the first floor of the two-story structure is the College Bookstore, which is managed by Barnes & Noble and offers a wide variety of Coastal Alabama branded merchandise, as well as textbooks and other course related materials.
 The College Bookstore contains a Barnes & Noble Café, offering a variety of beverages, sandwiches, snacks, and pastries.
-Also, on the same floor are the Student Services' offices (Admissions, Student Records, Registrar, Student Development, Veteran Affairs, and Financial Aid, the Student Success Center, and Business Office.)
+Also, on the same floor are the Student Services' offices (Admissions, Student Records, Registrar, Veteran Affairs, and Financial Aid, the Student Success Center, and Business Office.)
 There are nine classrooms and faculty offices located on the second floor.

-The Aubrey R. McVay Student Center and Sun Chief Grill (Student Union) was built in 1968 and contains 6,000 square feet of recreational area and a cafeteria capable of feeding approximately 500 students.
+The Aubrey R. McVay Student Center and Sun Chief Grill (BM-E) was built in 1968 and contains 6,000 square feet of recreational area and a cafeteria capable of feeding approximately 500 students.
 The building was remodeled in 1982, 2005, 2012, and most recently in 2017 to provide an attractive, modern facility for students to use anytime they are not in class.
 The Student Center, located on the second floor, houses the office of the Director of Student Activities.

-The Fort Cruse Log Cabin is an activities building located north of the gymnasium and was added to campus in 1986.
+The Fort Cruse Log Cabin (BM-F) is an activities building located north of the gymnasium and was added to campus in 1986.
 This building is used for receptions and social events on the campus.

-The Sun Chief Residential Life and Learning Center opened doors in 2006 and is a modern residential facility that houses 320 students.
+The Sun Chief Residential Life and Learning Center (SUNC) opened doors in 2006 and is a modern residential facility that houses 320 students.
 Residents of Sun Chief Hall have a large lobby area with three fireplaces, a computer lab, theater, game room, kitchen area, and laundry facilities.
 On-campus meals are provided in Sun Chief Grill.

-The Thompson Residential Life Center houses 140 students.
+The Thompson Residential Life Center (THMP) houses 140 students.
 Each room has two spaces and a dressing area.
 The bathroom is shared with the adjoining room.
 Thompson Hall has a lobby, living area, computers, three community televisions and gaming areas, and two laundry room facilities.
 Renovations were made in 2014 and 2015.